Howdy!

-Have you ever taken a vacation to Rhode Island before?
+Have you ever taken a vacation to Rhode Island?
 Do you live there?
-Whichever it may be, you can learn some facts about Rhode Island here, just continue reading on.
-Joey and Jinger love learning quick facts about each of the different states in the United States.
-They would love me to share some of those facts with you!
+Whichever it may be, you can learn some cool facts about Rhode Island here, just continue reading on.
+I love learning cool facts about each of the different states in the United States.
+I love me to share some of those cool facts with you!
 Every Thursday, I will be posting quick facts about each of the fifty states in the United States.
 The states will be done in alphabetical (ABC) order!
 Last week we posted facts about Pennsylvania.
 This week we are posting cool facts about Rhode Island.
+You will learn facts about Rhode Island's state flag, bird, and many other state facts.
 The countdown is on, only 11 more states to blog about!
-Just eleven more weeks to go… Yay!!

 Did you know that Rhode Island was the thirteenth (13th) state to join the union?
 Yes, that is right!
 Rhode Island officially joined the union on May 29, 1790!
 Rhode Island is the last one of the original thirteen colonies.
 Rhode Island is located in the Northeastern region of the United States.
 It is a New England State.
 Rhode Island is bordered by two (2) states: Connecticut and Massachusetts.
 Rhode Island also shares a border with the Atlantic Ocean.
 Rhode Island is the fiftieth (50th) largest state in the United States.
 That means Rhode Island is the smallest state in the United States of America.
 There are about 1,095,612 people that live in the state of Rhode Island.